arcology-network/binary-releases/content/getting-started/check-testnet-status.md

 ### 2.1.
 Local docker testnet

-In case you are using a local docker tesnet, please follow the steps below.
+In case you are using a local docker testnet, please follow the steps below.

 #### 2.1.1 Check your network